FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: Experiments and Results

 \subsection{Formalization Error Analysis}

 This subsection classifies and quantifies common LLM formalization errors.
 Our human Lean experts analyzed proof attempts from DeepSeek-Prover-V2 on DeepSeek-R1 on the FATE-H benchmark, selected for its significant gap between natural language and formal language accuracy.
 After natural language evaluation in \Cref{subsubsec:nl-manual-eval}, experts manually counted distinct formalization errors in mathematically correct but formally incorrect attempts.
+These errors fall into four categories: